 In the store are lounge chairs that don't match and large green plants that bring the outside in.
 The store itself felt quite cramped with low ceilings and not much space in the aisles.
 This meant that regardless of how many people were in there, it always looked busy.

 It's clear that the company has put a huge amount of thought into creating a unique experience for its customers.
-A visit to Hollister certainly is an experience and I can now appreciate why teenagers want to wear the brand and queue up outside its stores.
-So what can online learn from Hollister?
+A visit to Hollister certainly is an experience and I can now appreciate why people want to wear the brand and queue up outside its stores.

 Hollister has created a level of exclusivity for the company.
 You're not just buying a t-shirt, you are buying into that exclusive club.
 Making customers queue up and operating a one-in-one-out policy furthers the exclusivity and interest and makes for a wonderful, free marketing tactic.